Who Needs One?

 The Division has the responsibility to take all prudent steps to secure, protect and preserve the waters of Tennessee.
 The Division and the EPA have the right to enter and inspect the facility and all related records at any reasonable time.
 They also may inspect any related equipment or monitoring methods.
 The Division has the right to require an individual permit at any time if deemed necessary.

-Applications and assistance can be obtained from the Division of Water Pollution Control.
+Applications and assistance can be obtained from the Division of Water Resources.
 New applicants who need more than one permit can contact their regional Environmental Coordinator for further assistance.

 » "No Exposure Certification" memo